 In addition to medical expenses, you may face financial harm if you cannot work while recovering.
 Some injuries are severe enough to prevent you from returning to work.
 In both situations, you may be entitled to claim damages for lost wages, earnings, and benefits.

 Many cruise ship injuries are workplace injuries affecting the staff on cruise ships, which can make lost wages an important issue in the case.

 You can also seek compensation for your pain and suffering.
 Perhaps you suffered injuries as the victim of a crime or were subjected to a long wait before getting adequate medical attention.
 The pain and suffering you experience and continue to endure can wreak havoc on your life.
 You may suffer from anxiety, depression, and even PTSD.
 Pain and suffering” damages are meant to help compensate you directly for the physical pain and mental suffering you faced because of the accident.

 There are other additional damages, such as loss of consortium, loss of enjoyment, and other potential damages you could also seek in a personal injury case.

 Many lawyers discuss their “settlements” when discussing the amount of money a client has won in a previous case.
 When you take your case to court, many large companies like cruise liners will work toward a case settlement rather than taking the case through trial from beginning to end.
 This often saves both parties potential expenses in legal fees and the costs of putting on and preparing for a trial.
-In some cases, a settlement fully covers your needs – but in others, it may fall short.
+Sometimes, a settlement fully covers your needs, but it may fall short in others.

-Talk to an attorney for help understanding how the options of settling and going to trial may work in your case.
+Talk to a personal injury attorney for help understanding how settling and going to trial may work in your case.
 The strategy behind accepting a settlement or rejecting a settlement and fighting your case in court is something your attorney can help you understand.